wikimedia/pywikibot/pywikibot/README-conversion.txt

 Category, as long as the page is in the category namespace.

-The following methods of the Page object have been deprecated (deprecated methods will still work, but print a warning message in debug mode):
+The following methods of the Page object have been deprecated (deprecated methods still work, but print a warning message in debug mode):

 - urlname(): replaced by Page.title(asUrl=True)
 - titleWithoutNamespace(): replaced by Page.title(withNamespace=False)